aakashpatel08/Mobile-Apps-Programming/README.md

 p5AakashP - App that demonstrates sending email from list of contacts and sending notification.

-p6AakashP - Weather app (restricted to U.S. cities only)
+p6AakashP - Weather app (restricted to U.S. cities only!)

 p7AakashP - App that demostrate starting appropriate activities based on certain message received from certain number.